The Museum’s Grand Foyer is the perfect backdrop to this acoustic performance of Campbell’s latest official single, 'Don’t Move'.

 Watch the interview

-Sign up to our Volume newsletter for exclusive content, competitions, and more.
+Sign up to our Volume newsletter for exclusive content, events, and behind-the-scenes stories.